PurdueAF/purdue-af/docs/source/doc-dask.rst

          When a Dask Gateway cluster is created via the JupyterLab extension, there is no direct interface to pass environment to workers.

-         Instead, we use the following workaround which allows to override the worker environment for clusters created via the JupyterLab extension:
+         Instead, we use the following workaround to override the worker environment:

          1. Create a file ``~/.config/dask/labextension.yaml``
          2. Add any environment variables in the following way: